jkimlab/PAPipe/Results/Multiple_runs.md

 ### Parameter setting

-- After the first run of PAPipe, if you want to run PAPipe again for the same variant calling results, you have to
+After the first run of PAPipe, if you want to run PAPipe again for the same variant calling results, please follow the steps below.

+- you can change parameter values of various population genetic analyses

 ```
 #### PopulationAnalysis ####